Stagecoach property owners approve water wells, chickens and horses

 In addition to serving growing neighborhoods with daily traffic, the heavier sanitation, gas and logging trucks also take their toll on the road.

 The primary culprit of C.R.
-16’s washboards, said Routt County engineer/operator Zac Schaffner, is speed.
+16’s washboards, said Routt County engineer/operator Zac Schaffner, is speed and traffic.

-And the road was not designed for the amount of traffic it now sees.
-People have a tendency to drive relatively fast on the road, he said, and the faster they drive the more problems they cause.
+The road was not designed for the amount of traffic it now sees, and people have a tendency to drive relatively fast on the road, he said.
+The faster they drive the more problems they cause.

 Future upgrades are always part of the conversation, Schaffner said, as it is one of the county’s most travelled gravel roads, but it isn’t an easy, or cheap, fix.